SpenceKonde/DxCore/megaavr/libraries/Event/README.md

 ```

 ## stop()
-Stops an event generator channel.
+Stops an event generator channel by clearing the `EVSYS.CHANNELn` register.
+The `Eventn` object retains memory of what generator it was previously set to.

 ### Usage
 ```c++